uf-mil/mil/gnc/sub8_perception/readme.md

 * Robustify for using on other vision tasks
 * Bayes filter buoy position for outlier removal
 * Implement more than one color
-* Add more visualization tools
-* Determine the physical center of the buoy

 ##### Usage